berlinmagic/magic_recipes_two/README.md

 Our most used recipes for Capistrano-3!

-Not using capistrano-3, see [Capistrano 2 version of MagicRecipes](https://github.com/twetzel/magic_recipes)
+Not using capistrano-3, see [Capistrano 2 version](https://github.com/twetzel/magic_recipes)

 ### Includes